Newcoderorigin/porjectx/README.md

 ## Verifying the environment

+Use Python **3.10 or 3.11**—matching the guidance in `toptek/README.md`'s
-Create and activate a Python 3.10+ virtual environment, then install and check for compatibility issues:
+quickstart—to stay within the wheel support window for SciPy and scikit-learn 1.3.x.
+Python 3.12 is currently unsupported because prebuilt SciPy/scikit-learn wheels for that interpreter depend on NumPy ≥1.28 and SciPy ≥1.12, which exceed this project's pinned ranges.
+Create and activate a compatible virtual environment, then install and check for dependency issues:

 ```bash
 python -m venv .venv